Content Creator Guide

 4.4 Suicide, Self-Harm & Eating Disorders

-**Recovery narratives showing characters overcoming self-harm, educational content about mental health, depictions showing realistic consequences, mental health awareness content is acceptable.
+**Recovery narratives showing characters overcoming self-harm, educational content about mental health, depictions showing realistic consequences and mental health awareness content is acceptable with appropriate content warnings.

 4.5 Real People's Names and Images